Storyboards in UX/UI Design

 3. Balance of Detail and Fidelity

 It can be challenging to find the right level of detail for a storyboard.
-Too much detail may lead to unnecessary complexity.
+Too much detail may lead to needless complexity.
 Meanwhile, too little can make the storyboard ineffective as a communication tool.
-Designers must carefully decide the fidelity of storyboards—whether they need to be high-fidelity with detailed illustrations or low-fidelity with basic sketches—to appropriately convey the user journey.
+Designers must carefully decide the fidelity of storyboards—whether they need to be high-fidelity with detailed illustrations or low-fidelity with basic sketches—to get the user journey across appropriately.

 4. Subjectivity and Interpretation Issues

 The subjective nature of storyboards can lead to varied interpretations among different stakeholders.
 What one person perceives might differ from another's understanding.
-This can potentially lead to miscommunication and misalignment of project goals.
-To ensure that storyboards are clear and have descriptive captions can help mitigate this risk.
+This can potentially lead to miscommunication—and a bad misalignment of project goals.
+When storyboards are clear and have descriptive captions, it can help mitigate this risk.

 5. Capture of Complexity

-Another significant challenge is the storyboard's ability to capture the full complexity of user experiences.
+Another significant challenge is how able the storyboard is to capture the full complexity of user experiences.
 This is especially so in systems that involve multiple platforms or devices.
-To simplify these experiences into a storyboard can sometimes lead to oversimplification, where crucial nuances of user interactions might vanish.
+To simplify these experiences into a storyboard can sometimes lead to oversimplification—where crucial nuances of user interactions might vanish.

 6. Ability to Handle Diverse User Scenarios